Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: Writer-independent Scenario

-In writer-independent scenario experiments, we finetuned the source baseline model trained on the CzechHWR dataset to the 19 target writers.
-Experiments were based on writer finetuning runs.
-A writer finetuning run consisted of drawing 512 random lines of the respective target writer and splitting them into 256 testing and 256 adaptation ones.
+In writer-independent scenario experiments, we fine-tuned the source baseline model trained on the CzechHWR dataset to the 19 target writers.
+Experiments were based on writer fine-tuning runs.
+A writer fine-tuning run consisted of drawing 512 random lines of the respective target writer and splitting them into 256 testing and 256 adaptation ones.
 The adaptation lines were furthermore divided into 9 line clusters: 1, 2, 4, 8, 16, 32, 64, 128, and 256, where the numbers referred to the number of adaptation lines in them, and a smaller cluster was always a subset of all the larger ones.
-The numbers of finetuning iterations were 200, 200, 400, 800, 1000, 1500, 2000, 2500, and 3000 for 1, 2, 4, 8, 16, 32, 64, 128, and 256 adaptation lines, respectively.
-We run 10 finetuning runs for each writer resulting in total $19\times9\times10$ baseline model finetunings.
+The numbers of fine-tuning iterations were 200, 200, 400, 800, 1000, 1500, 2000, 2500, and 3000 for 1, 2, 4, 8, 16, 32, 64, 128, and 256 adaptation lines, respectively.
+We run 10 fine-tuning runs for each writer resulting in total $19\times9\times10$ baseline model fine-tunings.
 Additionally, we run $19\times5\times10$ 4-fold cross-validations for the line clusters 16, 32, 64, 128, and 256, as cross-validation on less than 16 lines is not reliable.

-We chose the iteration of minimal test CER, with different estimation strategies (ET).
+We estimated the optimal number of fine-tuning iterations, with different estimation strategies (ET).
 The baseline estimation strategies were Last Iteration (L) and Oraculum (O).
 Last Iteration (L) returned the last/maximum iteration.
 Oraculum (O) returned the iteration of minimal CER on testing lines.
 As there are no testing lines in practice, we experimented with estimation strategies based on 4-fold cross-validation computed on adaptation lines.
 Minimum Iteration Average Across Chunks (A) smoothed each of 4 cross-validation test loss curves with window size 4, averaged the smoothed loss curves, and returned the iteration of the minimum loss.
 Mean Minimum Iteration Per Chunk (M) smoothed each of 4 cross-validation test loss curves with window size 4, took the iteration of the minimum loss per each smoothed loss curve, and returned the mean of these iterations.
-Max Minimum Iteration Per Chunk (X) estimated the optimal finetuning iteration in the same way as M, but at the end, instead of mean, returned the maximum.
+Max Minimum Iteration Per Chunk (X) estimated the optimal fine-tuning iteration in the same way as M, but at the end, instead of mean, returned the maximum.
 Note, as we tested every 20 iterations, the window size of 4 spanned across 80 iterations.